itom-project/plugins/ThorlabsDMH/docs/ThorlabsDMH.rst

     mot.exec("setZernikes", [4, 5, 6, 11, 14], [0.1, -0.6, 0.3, 0.124, -0.426])

-To set all Zernike coefficients to zero, the following command can be used:
+Setting all Zernike coefficients to zero can be set with the following command:

 .. code-block:: python